-- Take advantage of tax refunds for energy-efficient construction.
+- Taking advantage of tax refunds/rebates for energy-efficient construction and features

-- Negotiate tasks you can complete on your own.
+- Identifying jobs or finishing touches you can complete on your own.

-- Shop around for the best interest rate on financing.
+- Shopping around for the best interest rate on financing.

-If you love the location of your house but wish you had more space, a home addition may be a great option.
+If you love the location of your house but wish you had more space — or different sorts of space — a home addition may be a great option.
 Before you commit to one, determine the scope of your project.
 Think about what type of addition would be best for your lifestyle needs.

 Then, secure the ideal contractor and source of funding for your situation.
 Shop around for the best home improvement loans.
 Also, look at your budget and the costs of borrowing.
 Don’t borrow more than you can comfortably afford, and be sure you can comfortably repay the debt.

 As your project gets started, remember to be patient and keep in mind that there are likely to be roadblocks and delays along the way.